 For a first approach to French Polynesia, we recommend the Bora Bora Pass.
 You will be able to choose among five islands of the Society Archipelago, without any obligation to visit them all.
 On the other hand, for those who would like to see the lands at the end of the world and especially practice scuba diving, the Bora-Tuamotu Pass seems more appropriate.

 The price of an Air Tahiti Pass varies according to the tourist season and the package chosen.
 Count between $500 and $660 per person.

 If you wish to experience inter-island travel in a more economical way and without losing quality, visit Moorea during your stay.
 This beautiful island is a true summary of Polynesian lands.
 The beaches are marvelous, the mountains call for the most beautiful hikes and the lagoon is of exceptional beauty.
 It is suddenly a new journey.

 Moorea is quickly accessible by boat from the Papeete ferry terminal in Tahiti.
 Daily connections are provided by the Aremiti and Terevau companies and departures are every hour.
 The crossing costs about $10.
 This proximity makes Moorea an essential destination for your trip.
 It is even more so since the hotel offer meets all budgets.

-In the End, How Much Does a Trip to Tahiti cost?
+How Much Does a Trip to Tahiti Cost?